 My answer: no… and yes, maybe.

-Surprisingly, the process of trying my reconstruction of these bodies on a model seemed to confirm contemporary accounts about Elizabeth I’s appearance, which leads me to believe that they were made according to previous measurements and patterns that her tailor had taken.
+Surprisingly, the process of trying my reconstruction of these bodies on a model seemed to confirm contemporary accounts about Elizabeth I’s appearance, which leads me to believe that they were made according to previous patterns that her tailor had made, and possibly previous measurements.

 The average height of women during the Tudor era was approximately 158cm and my model was an AU size 6 (UK 6 / US 2) and 156cm (5’2”) tall, so just a tad shorter than the average height during this period.
 When my model was laced into the bodies they nearly fit her around the torso, with only an inch gap between the centre front openings.
 However, the underarms cut into her, the shoulder straps were far too big and the back jutted up past shoulder height.
 This indicates that I need a taller model to accurately fit these bodies.